 - Caregivers Only: Caregivers discuss issues relating to their roles.
 Meeting location is the Sanctuary at Grace Church.
 Contact person is Norman Kibbe (925) 935-9322 (firstname.lastname@example.org).

-10:00 to 12:00 – Assemble in the Oak Room for refreshments, general information, guest speakers and Q&A. The PNMD Library with books, flyers, videos, etc. is open at this time.
+10:15 to 10:45 – Assemble in the Oak Room for refreshments, welcoming new members, and announcements.
+The PNMD Library with books, flyers, videos, etc. is open at this time.

 Upcoming Guest Speakers:

 August 19th, 2017: EloiseTheisen, Founder Green Health Consultants and board director American Cannabis Nurses Association and Rebecca and Tim Byers of Agathist Collective will present A Panel Discussion on Medical Marijuana: An Education Panel

 For almost 16 years, Eloise Theisen has been a dedicated and patient-focused nurse specializing in cancer, epilepsy, chronic pain, ALS, dementia, Alzheimers, Parkinsons, PTSD, fibromyalgia, and various auto-immune and neurological diseases.
 The founder of Green Health Consultants, she started her career at John Muir Medical Center caring for patients suffering from cancer, terminal illnesses, respiratory failure/complaints, drug overdoses, acute alcohol ingestion, gastrointestinal bleeds, traumatic brain injury, and multiple traumas and from there worked her way up to management.